PSaaS Appliance: Disaster Recovery

-When preparing for the possibility of issues with your Appliance instances, your options depend on your tolerance for downtime.
-Below, you will find a discussion of the advantages and disadvantages associated with the various disaster recovery (DR) options available.
+When preparing for the possibility of issues with your PSaaS Appliance instances, your options depend on your tolerance for downtime.
+Below, you will find information on the advantages and disadvantages associated with the various disaster recovery (DR) options available.

-If your requirements demand very little to no downtime, we recommend a Geographic High-Availability Appliance implementation.
-This is the only implementation that has automatic failover with recovery on the order of 1 minute.
+If your requirements demand regional resilience with little downtime, we recommend a Geographic High-Availability PSaaS Appliance implementation.
+This is the only implementation that has failover between regions.

 - Data center redundancy;

-- The highest form of Appliance availability offered by Auth0.
+- The highest form of PSaaS Appliance availability offered by Auth0.

 - A higher cost due to increased complexity;

-- Additional Appliance Virtual Machines (VM) that need maintenance;
+- Additional PSaaS Appliance Virtual Machines (VM) that need maintenance;

 - An additional layer in front of the load balancer for GEO failover, such as F5 Global Traffic Manager or AWS Route 53;